pjward5656/applicant_challenge/README.md

 This data contains 10 observations, each with a unique identifier, `id`.
 The variables `v1, v2, v3, v4, v5` are strings with names of animals.
 A value of `NA` indicates a value that is missing.

+There is more than one correct way to answer each of the below questions.
+This is an "open book" challenge--feel free to use any online resources you typically use to help you get to the solution for each question.

 ## Question 1

 Transpose the data in variables `v1, v2, v3, v4, v5` from wide to long format.